 Moving the slider illustrates how saving more can help you attain the retirement lifestyle you desire, but it does not change your actual contribution election.
 To increase your contribution percentage or dollar amount, complete the Before-tax and After-tax Contributions Agreement and submit it to your payroll administrator.

-Saving more is easier than you might think.
+Saving for your future is easier than you might think.
 You can set aside relatively small amounts that could lead to significant savings over time.
 Plus, contributing on a before-tax basis can help reduce your current taxable income and results in fewer federal taxes being withheld from your paycheck.
 This means your out-of-pocket cost to contribute to your retirement plan can be hundreds—or even thousands—less than the amount you save toward your future, especially if you can take advantage of the Saver’s Credit.

 By saving earlier in your career, your money remains invested longer and benefits more from compounding.
 In fact, a small contribution invested over a longer time period will grow more than a much larger contribution invested for a shorter period, given equal growth rates.